alexa-js/alexa-app-server/README.md

 ## Stable Release

-You're reading the documentation for the stable release of alexa-app-server, 3.0.2.
+You're reading the documentation for the next release of alexa-app-server, which should be 3.0.3.
 Please see [CHANGELOG](CHANGELOG.md) and make sure to read [UPGRADING](UPGRADING.md) when upgrading from a previous version.
+The current stable release is [3.0.2](https://github.com/alexa-js/alexa-app-server/tree/v3.0.2).

 ## Installation